VRoxa/thepeachspeech/src/assets/articles/the-articles-tooling.md

 }
 ```

 Before anything else, we need to filter the tree entries.
-Some of them are pointers to blob objects, but only want to look for actual trees.
-We are now able to get the tree which satisfies our folder path.
+Some of them are pointers to blob objects, but I only want to look for actual trees.
+We are now finally able to get the tree which satisfies our folder path.

 The `addOrUpdateFile` function barely changes: the full path is split into the folder path and the file name and the `Treebuilder` is now created from the tree we find using the `getTreeAt` function.
 And, of course, the `insert` function now takes the file name as the first argument – that’s the whole point of the update.